How to Treat Lower Back Pain at Work

 Another option is to take a short break from your desk by getting up and moving around the office to help with the change in posture.

-Moving regularly also helps to give your muscles time to relax, this can therefore prevent your back becoming stiff and tense.
+Moving regularly can therefore prevent your back from becoming stiff and tense.

 Or drop us a message on any of our social media channels…